-As of September 30, 2020, Patria had a net tangible book value of US\$66.4 million, corresponding to a net tangible book value of US\$0.57 per share, after giving effect to the Share Split and an as adjusted net tangible book value of US\$41.4 million, corresponding to an as adjusted net tangible book value of US\$0.35 per share, after giving effect to the aggregate amount of US\$25.0 million in dividends paid to our shareholders on December 28, 2020.
+As of September 30, 2020, Patria had a net tangible book value of US\$66.4 million, corresponding to a net tangible book value of US\$0.57 per share, after giving effect to the Share Split and an as adjusted net tangible book value of US\$18.1 million, corresponding to an as adjusted net tangible book value of US\$0.15 per share, after giving effect to the aggregate amount of US\$25.0 million in dividends paid to our shareholders on December 28, 2020 and the aggregate amount of US\$23.3 million in dividends paid to our shareholders on January 21, 2021.
 Net tangible book value represents the amount of our total assets less our total liabilities, excluding goodwill and other intangible assets, divided by 117,000,000, the total number of Patria shares outstanding as of September 30, 2020, after giving effect to the Share Split.
-The as adjusted net tangible book value represents the amount of our total assets less our total liabilities, excluding goodwill and other intangible assets, divided by 117,000,000, the total number of Patria shares outstanding as of September 30, 2020, after giving effect to the Share Split and to the aggregate amount of US\$25.0 million in dividends paid to our shareholders on December 28, 2020.
+The as adjusted net tangible book value represents the amount of our total assets less our total liabilities, excluding goodwill and other intangible assets, divided by 117,000,000, the total number of Patria shares outstanding as of September 30, 2020, after giving effect to the Share Split and to the aggregate amount of US\$25.0 million in dividends paid to our shareholders on December 28, 2020 and the aggregate amount of US\$23.3 million in dividends paid to our shareholders on January 21, 2021.

-After giving effect to the sale of the Class A common shares offered by us in this offering, the aggregate amount of US\$25.0 million in dividends paid to our shareholders on December 28, 2020 and the Share Split, and considering an offering price of US\$15.00 per Class A common share (the midpoint of the range set forth on the cover of this prospectus), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value estimated as of September 30, 2020 would have been approximately US\$265.9 million, representing US\$1.99 per share.
-This represents an immediate increase in net tangible book value of US\$1.64 per share to the existing shareholders and an immediate dilution in net tangible book value of US\$13.01 per share to new investors purchasing Class A common shares in this offering.
+After giving effect to the sale of the Class A common shares offered by us in this offering, the aggregate amount of US\$25.0 million in dividends paid to our shareholders on December 28, 2020, the aggregate amount of US\$23.3 million in dividends paid to our shareholders on January 21, 2021 and the Share Split, and considering the offering price of US\$17.00 per Class A common share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value estimated as of September 30, 2020 would have been approximately US\$273.6 million, representing US\$2.05 per share.
+This represents an immediate increase in net tangible book value of US\$1.89 per share to the existing shareholders and an immediate dilution in net tangible book value of US\$14.95 per share to new investors purchasing Class A common shares in this offering.
 Dilution for this purpose represents the difference between the price per Class A common shares paid by these purchasers and net tangible book value per Class A common share immediately after the completion of this offering.